GLefterov/SET09102/week4_code_review.md

 **Commentary:**
 After looking through the code, I did find some lines of code that could benefit improvements.
 The issues ranged from naming conventions to inneficient string operations and code readability concerns:
-- There is a method named decorateTelephoneNumber.
+- Method Naming Conventions: There is a method named decorateTelephoneNumber.
 In C#, it's standard convention to use PascalCase for method names.
 Following such conventions ensures code consistency and readability.

-- The method parameters are assigned default values of empty strings ("").
+- Default Parameter Values: The method parameters are assigned default values of empty strings ("").
 Using null as a default for strings in C# provides a clearer distinction between "no value" and "an empty value".

-- The code uses the + operator for string concatenation, which can be inefficient for frequent operations due to strings in C# being immutable.
+- String Concatenation: The code uses the + operator for string concatenation, which can be inefficient for frequent operations due to strings in C# being immutable.

-- The method checks for empty strings using countryCode != "".
+- Checking for Empty Strings: The method checks for empty strings using countryCode != "".
 C# provides helper methods like IsNullOrEmpty or IsNullOrWhiteSpace that are more readable.
 <br>
 <br>
 ## Improved code: